Deformation Quantization for Actions of K\"ahlerian Lie Groups: Unitary representations of symmetric spaces

 for all $\tilde\vf_1,\tilde\vf_2\in\CH_\chi$, showing that $\Sigma$ is not only involutive but also self-adjoint.
 Thus the element $\Sigma$ belongs to $\CU_{sa}(\CH_\chi)$, the collection of unitary and self-adjoint operators on $\CH_\chi$.
 When composed with the representation $U_\chi$ of $\tilde G$, the operator $\Sigma$ satisfies the following properties, whose proofs consist in direct computations:

-\begin{prop} Let $(M,s,\omega)$ be a the simply connected polarized symplectic symmetric space associated to a transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$ such that the modular function of $B$ coincides with the restriction to $B$ of the modular function of $\tilde G$.
+\begin{prop} Let $(M,s,\omega)$ be the polarized symplectic symmetric space associated to a transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$ (cf$.$ Lemmas \ref{ILGSS} and \ref{MGB}).
+Assume that the modular function of $B$ coincides with the restriction to $B$ of the modular function of $\tilde G$.
 Then the map

-is constant on the left lateral classes of $\tilde K$ in $\tilde G$.
+is constant on the left cosets of $\tilde K$ in $\tilde G$.
 The corresponding mapping: